nachocano/mini-scalability/README.md

 Description
 -----------

 We implemented *dummy* versions of the ```creat``` syscall in user space.
 The implementations always return a fd (i.e., we assumed the method is invoked with *new* file names) or -1 if there are no fds available for the process.
-We did not focus on the *correct* logic, but rather on showcasing how these *dummy* versions can scale up.
+We did not focus on the *real* logic, but rather on showcasing how these *dummy* versions can scale up.
 We used some of the techniques highlighted in the above papers.
 In particular, we provide 6 implementations:

 * Lowest FD: the interface returns the *lowest* file descriptor available (non-commutative).
   * Coarse Grained Lock: holds a coarse-grained lock to update the data structures.